DSCGracepoly/30daysofcode/README.md

-# Day 8 Challenge
+# Day 9 Challenge

-Day 8 challenge goes like this
+Day 9 challenge goes like this
-> Design a stopwatch with Stop, Reset, Start, and Continue Buttons
+> Fetch Top 100 github users in Nigeria and display them on a web page

 ### What to learn

 With this challenge, you will learn

-1) JavaScripts Skills
+1) Use of fetch
+2) How to work with apis
+3) How to implement pagination